-Worn out from going to 4 - 5 parties a week, and addressing a desire to get together with her friends in the industry, Ms. Pulitzer planned her Cocktails with Courtney events to be once a month in New York.
-These events drew the original movers and shakers in Silicon Alley's history and the new up-and-comers wishing to rub shoulders with this set.
-As people in other cities read about these in the newsletter, requests for Cocktails with Courtney events sprung up across the U.S. To date, there have been events in Austin, Boston, Chicago, Dallas, DC, Los Angeles, Pittsburgh, Philadelphia, Portland, San Francisco, and internationally in Vancouver, London and Cannes.
+Addressing a desire to get together with friends in the industry, Pulitzer planned her Cocktails with Courtney events to be once a month in New York.
+These events drew budding entrepreneurs in addition to the original founders in Silicon Alley.
+As people in other cities read about these events, requests for Cocktails with Courtney events sprung up across the U.S. To date, there have been events in Austin, Boston, Chicago, Dallas, DC, Los Angeles, Pittsburgh, Philadelphia, Portland, San Francisco, and internationally in Vancouver, London and Cannes.

-Ms. Pulitzer's well-rounded knowledge base and expertise in the new media and technology industry made her a frequent source in many publications.
+Pulitzer's well-rounded knowledge base and expertise in the new media and technology industry made her a frequent source in many publications.
 She has also been cited and featured in various media including The Wall Street Journal, The New York Times, Forbes, Business Week, Red Herring, the New Yorker, The Industry Standard, Business 2.0, Live With Regis & Kathie Lee and CNN.
 Ms. Pulitzer served as a contributing editor to Yahoo!
-Internet Life and contributing writer to the Iconocast newsletter and Hampton's Country magazine.
+Internet Life and contributing writer to industry publications and Hampton's Country magazine.